polca/premise/docs/consequential.rst

-The premise module allows users to import and adjust the consequential system model of the ecoinvent database v3.8, with a focus on electricity markets.
+The premise module allows users to import and adjust the consequential system model of the ecoinvent database v3.8 and 3.9, with a focus on electricity and fuel markets.
 This work is based on a publication with a pre-print available at https://chemrxiv.org/engage/chemrxiv/article-details/63ee10cdfcfb27a31fe227df

 Currently, the identification of marginal supplying